Institute for Humane Studies: Online projects

 In 2010, IHS launched LearnLiberty.org, a website producing educational videos on libertarian ideas.
 The site's stated goals are "to provide a starting point for conversations on important questions: What is the nature of man and society?
 What are the best ways to organize human society?
 What is the proper role for government?"
 Notable guest lecturers featured on Learn Liberty include David Schmidtz of the University of Arizona and Jeffrey Miron of Harvard University.

 Internships

 Each summer, for more than 20 years, IHS hosted the Charles G. Koch Summer Fellow Program.
 The program is now hosted by the Charles Koch Institute.
-The program ran for 10 weeks, and included a paid public policy internship with two career and policy seminars.
-Fellows were placed at one partner think tanks and policy organizations across the United States.
+The program ran for 10 weeks and included a paid public policy internship with two career and policy seminars.
+Fellows were placed at partner think tanks and policy organizations across the United States.
 IHS also ran a year-round journalism internship program that placed aspiring journalists at media companies and non-profit newsrooms, but both the journalism and policy internship programs have been discontinued.

-In 2019, it was reported that John Elliott, who had directed IHS's journalism internship program from 2008 to 2013, had ties to the alt-right movement.
-IHS issued a statement which said "After careful review, we have uncovered no incident during his tenure at IHS in which Elliott exhibited anti-Semitic or bigoted views."